-This helps you strengthen your core and also works your shoulders, arms, and glutes.
+This helps you strengthen your core and works your shoulders, arms, and glutes.
 They are also an effective prevention method against back pain.

-The plank exercise has many variations, including the Forearm plank, high plank, side plank, and reverse plank.
+There are many ways to do the plank, such as on the forearm, on one side (side plank), or in reverse condition.
 These variations target different muscle groups and challenge your core in different ways.

 Want To Build 6 Pack ABS: Use Our Free Calculator To Know Your Fat Loss Calories Requirement